Vanilla Ice

-Ice released his debut album, Hooked, on the independent Ichiban Records before signing a contract with SBK Records, a record label of the EMI Group, which released a reformatted version under the title To the Extreme; it became the fastest-selling hip hop album of all time and "Ice Ice Baby" was the first hip hop single to top the Billboard charts.
+Ice released his debut album, Hooked, on the independent Ichiban Records before signing a contract with SBK Records, a record label of the EMI Group, which released a reformatted version under the title To the Extreme; it became the fastest-selling hip-hop album of all time and "Ice Ice Baby" was the first hip-hop single to top the Billboard Hot 100.
 Followed by the live album Extremely Live (1991), Ice made a cameo appearance on the film Teenage Mutant Ninja Turtles II: The Secret of the Ooze (1991) where he performed "Ninja Rap", which he co-wrote.
 He was soon offered and starred in his own film, Cool as Ice (1991), which included the single "Cool as Ice (Everybody Get Loose)" with Naomi Campbell; the film itself was a box office failure.

 His fast rise in popularity was quickly marred by media controversies about his background.
 Ice later regretted his business arrangements with SBK, who had also published fabricated biographical information without his knowledge.
 Ice's second studio album, Mind Blowin' (1994), featured a major image change but was commercially unsuccessful.
 Following rap rock performances in the underground scene and playing in a local grunge band, Ice released the dark nu metal album Hard to Swallow (1998), followed by the independently released Bi-Polar (2001) and Platinum Underground (2005).

 In the 2000s, Ice began appearing on television reality shows including The Surreal Life.
 In 2010, Ice began hosting The Vanilla Ice Project on DIY Network which ran for nine seasons until 2019.
 In 2022, he started another home improvement television program, The Vanilla Ice Home Show.
 He is also involved in motocross racing and real estate.